-Students with medical documentation who apply for and are granted a medical withdrawal for the term will receive a mark of W in all courses unless the attendance policy was violated prior to the medical problem.
+Students with medical documentation who apply for and are granted a medical withdrawal for the term will receive a mark of W in all courses unless the attendance policy was violated prior to beginning the medical withdrawal process.
 A medical withdrawal extends to all courses in the term and not to individual courses.
-Undergraduate Misenheimer students must contact the Dean of Students at (704) 463-3400 to start the process.
+A medical withdrawal could affect students' financial aid (students should contact the Office of Financial Aid with questions).